KannigaHariharanM/AI-ML-UseCases/README.md

 # AI-ML-UseCases
 This repository contains my Artificial Intelligence and Machine Learning projects

+* My latest project - Face Recognition - Pre-trained VGG face model is used to identify the personalities in "Aligned Face Dataset from Pinterest".
+PCA is used to reduce the embedding vector dimension and Support vector machine (SVM) is applied on top of PCA.
+Achieved a high accuracy of 95% on test set.
+An an output, model is able to successfully recognize the personalities from the dataset.

-* My latest project - Face Mask Segmentation - Built a deep learning model using U-Net architecture to locate the face in an image.
+* Face Mask Segmentation - Built a deep learning model using U-Net architecture to locate the face in an image.
 Underlying model in U-net architecture is MobileNet, which is already trained on imagenet dataset.
 With Transfer learning, model's training were faster.
 In this project, simple U-net model achieved higher dice-coefficient than complex U-net models.

 * Street View Housing Number Digit Recognition using Fully connected Neural Networks.
 Image augmentation is used to eliminate noise in the image, which resulted in  better accuracy.